tlab-wide/V2X_E2E_Simulator/docs/Simple-AV/SystemSetup/InstallingROS2/index.md

 sudo apt upgrade
 ```

+The full description on how to install ROS2 Humble is provided in [ROS2 Documentation](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
+Please Refer to the website and follow all the steps.
+It is recommended to  install `ros-humble-desktop` version.

-Install [Ros2 Humble distibution](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
-Follow all the steps and install ros-humble-desktop.
-Make sure the installations is complete by using the commands bellow.
+At the end make sure the installations is complete by using the commands bellow:

 In one terminal, source the setup file and then run a C++ talker: